How to apply for a firearm, shotgun or explosives certificate

 Details about any offences or written cautions (including speeding but not parking offences or fixed penalty notices):

-Details about the firearm(s), shotgun(s) and ammunition you intend to acquire:
+Details about the shotgun(s) and ammunition you own:

 Please note: referees can't be a member of your family, a serving police officer or staff, or a registered firearms dealer.